 %if (80 lt &weight) le 100 %then %put less than 80 and 100

-Hence, the expression always evaluates to True.
+Hence, the expression continuously evaluates to True.

 Numeric Expressions and Boolean Transformations